Ty Johnson Player Prop Bets for NFL Week 13 | New York vs. Philadelphia 12/5/2021

 Matchup vs. Philadelphia

-- In his only career matchup against the Eagles, Johnson recorded five rushing yards, 13.5 fewer yards than his over/under in Sunday's game.
+- Johnson's five rushing yards in his one career matchup against the Eagles are 13.5 fewer yards than his over/under in Sunday's game.

-- Johnson did not have a touchdown run in that contest against the Eagles.
+- Johnson did not have a touchdown run in that game against the Eagles.

-- In terms of defending against the run, the Eagles are 16th in the NFL, giving up 112.7 yards per game.
+- Conceding 112.7 rushing yards per game, the Eagles have the 16th-ranked run defense in the NFL.

-- Johnson and the Jets will face off against the NFL's 25th-ranked defense in terms of rushing touchdowns allowed (12).
+- This year the Eagles are ranked 25th in the league in rushing touchdowns conceded (12).

 Recent Performances

-- Against the Texans last week, Johnson rushed six times for 42 yards (seven yards per attempt).
+- In last week's matchup with the Texans, Johnson picked up 42 yards on six carries (averaging seven yards per carry).

-- Johnson has 49 yards on nine carries (16.3 ypg) over his last three games.
+- During his last three games, Johnson has run for 49 yards on nine carries (16.3 ypg), with zero touchdowns.

 Johnson's New York Teammates